raspberrypilearning/astro-pi-guide/sensors/pressure.md

   pressure = round(pressure, 1)
   ```

+## Monitoring the pressure

-1. It would be good to monitor the pressure as it changes, so let's put our code into a `while` loop and run it again.
+1. It would be good to monitor the pressure as it changes, so let's put your code into a `while` loop and run it again.

   ```python
   while True: